• Skip to primary navigation

 • If you don't have a jar you can whisk the ingredients in a bowl, but be sure to whisk until the chia seeds are fully suspended.

 • Mix or shake up the chia seeds at least several times during their resting period.
-This will help prevent them from turning to a brick at the bottom of the jar.
+This will help prevent them from turning into a brick at the bottom of the jar.

 • If you want your nuts to be crunchy, add them prior to eating.